Petrus1904/PythonArduinoControl/README.md

 -----------------
 # Requirements
-Arduino IDE (download can be found at their website) Any Python IDE and the PySerial package
+- Arduino IDE (download can be found at their website)
+- Any Python IDE
+- the PySerial package (pip install pyserial)